puppetlabs/puppet_metrics_dashboard/README.md

 An array of databases that should be created in InfluxDB.

-Valid values are 'pe_metrics','telegraf', 'graphite', and any other string.
+Valid values are 'puppet_metrics','telegraf', 'graphite', and any other string.

 Defaults to `['telegraf']`

-Each database in the array will be created in InfluxDB. 'pe_metrics','telegraf', and 'graphite' are specially named and will be used with their associated metric collection method.
+Each database in the array will be created in InfluxDB. 'puppet_metrics','telegraf', and 'graphite' are specially named and will be used with their associated metric collection method.
 Any other database name will be created, but not utilized with components in this module.

 ##### influx_db_password